TatsianaKulakevich/tatsianakulakevich.github.io/_pages/publications.md

 <strong>Peer-Reviewed Articles and Book Chapters</strong>

-Kulakevich, T. and Saifullayeu, A. (under review).
-"National Minorities in Belarus and the Government Attitudes Towards Them" in <em> The Routledge Handbook of Contemporary Belarus. </em>Routledge.

 Kulakevich, T. (under review).
 “Local Governments in Belarus” in <em>Encyclopedia of Local and Regional Government and Politics.</em> Edward Elgar Publishing.

+Kulakevich, T. and Saifullayeu, A. (forthcoming).
+"National Minorities in Belarus and the Government Attitudes Towards Them" in <em> The Routledge Handbook of Contemporary Belarus. </em>Routledge.

 Kulakevich, T. (published online Oct.31, 2024). ["The War in Ukraine: Deterrent Effect of Weaponized Interdependence."](https://shorturl.at/tmUs0) <em>Nationalities Papers.</em>